yaseen-kalo/petStoreAutomation/README.md

 11. Generate Extent Report from creating ExtentListenerClass in utility package.
 12. Generate testng.xml file.
 13. Add Listener tag in xml and run testcases from xml file.
+14. Implement logger using log4j2 to generate logs.